 In the absence of any arrangement on discounts agreed in advance, the customer is liable to pay the amount calculated by the meter in full.

-Under Section 39 of the Taxi Regulation Act 2003, it is an offence for a taxi or hackney driver to charge you more than the maximum fee shown on the meter or the fee agreed at the start of the journey.
+Under Part 3 of the Taxi Regulation Act 2013, it is an offence for a taxi or hackney driver to charge you more than the maximum fee shown on the meter or the fee agreed at the start of the journey.
 If you feel you have been overcharged, you are entitled to make a complaint about the taxi driver.

-Under Section 40 of the 2003 Taxi Regulation Act, it is an offence for a passenger in a SPSV not to pay the agreed fare or maximum fare shown on the taximeter.
+It is an offence if you do not pay the agreed fare or maximum fare shown on the taximeter.
 The driver is entitled to ask you to prove that you can afford to pay the fare before the journey begins.
 If you cannot prove this, they can refuse to take you on the journey.